mrapp-ke/MLRL-Boomer/doc/quickstart/usage.md

 ````{tab} BOOMER
    ```python
-   from mlrl.boosting import Boomer
+   from mlrl.boosting import BoomerClassifier

-   clf = Boomer()  # Create a new estimator x = [[  1,  2,  3],  # Two training examples with three features
+   clf = BoomerClassifier()  # Create a new estimator x = [[  1,  2,  3],  # Two training examples with three features
         [ 11, 12, 13]]
    y = [[1, 0],  # Ground truth labels of each training example